Skip to footer content

 IronOCR vs Azure OCR PDF: Which Solution Extracts Text Better?: Image 3 - Searchable PDF created with IronOCR

-This code converts any scanned PDF into a fully searchable document, enabling users to search, select, and copy text.
-The process preserves the original document's appearance while embedding an invisible text layer created from the OCR results.
+This converts any scanned PDF into a fully searchable document, enabling users to search, select, and copy text.
+The process preserves the original document's visual appearance while embedding an invisible text layer derived from the OCR results.
+This is a single method call that handles everything internally.

 How Does Pricing Compare for Document Processing?